 - Dippers (bread, fruit, vegetables)

-Of course not, but I called it a classic cheese fondue for a reason as Emmental and Gruyère are the main components.
+You want a cheese that melts well.
+This is called a classic cheese fondue for a reason as Emmental and Gruyère are what you typically see in a traditional fondue as they have the right melting point.
 But if you want something different, you could use fontina or gouda.
 Or if you really want to mix it up you can do a cheddar and beer fondue.

 - 1 garlic clove, halved crosswise